0xf005ba11/vmplex-ws/README.md

 ## User Settings

 User settings are stored in `vmplex-settings.json`.
 It is generated and managed by the application.
 You may edit the settings at runtime.
+The settings are documented [here](VMPlex/UserSettings.cs).

 ### Debugger Launch Support